-CORE - XI: MATHEMATICAL STATISTICS
+17DMT22C CORE - XI: SEMESTER-III 17PMT33C MATHEMATICAL STATISTICS SEMIESTEK-III

-Point Estimation: Introduction - Unbiased Estimators - Efficiency -Consistency - Sufficiency - Robustness - The Method of Moments - The Method of Maximum Likelihood - Bayesian Estimation.
-Interval Estimation: Introduction - The Estimation of Means - The Estimation of Difference Between Means - The Estimation of Proportions - The Estimation of Difference Between Proportions - The Estimation of Variance - The Estimation of the ratio of Two Variances - The Theory in Practice.
+Point Estimation: Introduction - Unbiased Estimators - Efficiency - Consistency - Sufficiency - Robustness - The Method of Moments - The Method of Maximum Likelihood - Bayesian Estimation.
+Interval Estimation: Introduction - The Estimation of Means - The Estimation of Difference Between Means - The Estimation of Proportions - The Estimation of Variance - The Estimation of the ratio of Two Variances - The Theory in Practice.

-Hypothesis Testing: Introduction - Testing a Statistical Hypothesis - Lossesand Risks -The Neyman-Pearson Lemma - The Power Functionof a Test - Likelihood Ratio Test - The Theory in Practice
+Hypothesis Testing: Introduction - Testing a Statistical Hypothesis - Losses and Risks - The Neyman-Pearson Lemma - The Power Function of a Test - Likelihood Ratio Test - The Theory in Practice

-Tests of Hypothesis Involving Means, Variances and Proportions: Introduction - Tests Concerning Means - Tests Concerning difference between Means - Tests Concerning Variances - The Concerning Proportions - Tests Concerning Differences Among k-Proportions - The Analysis of an r x c Table - Goodness of Fit - The Theory in Practice.
+Tests of Hypothesis Involving Means, Variances and Proportions: Introduction - Tests Concerning Means - Tests Concerning difference between Means - Tests Concerning Variances - The Concerning Proportions - Tests Concerning Differences Among k-Proportions - The Analysis of an $r \times c$ Table - Goodness of Fit - The Theory in Practice.

-Design and Analysis of Experiments: Introduction - One-way Designs - Randomized-Block Design - Factorial Experiments - Multiple Comparisons -Other Experimental Designs - The Theory in Practice.
+Design and Analysis of Experiments: Introduction - One-way Designs - Randomized-Block Design - Factorial Experiments - Multiple Comparisons - Other Experimental Designs - The Theory in Practice.